Skip to content

 (hereinafter referred to as "Hermann Paus Maschinenfabrik GmbH" or as "we")

-If you have any questions about this data protection information or about the protection of your data by Hermann Paus Maschinenfabrik GmbH, you may contact our data protection officer at any time:
+If you have any questions about this privacy policy or about the protection of your data by Hermann Paus Maschinenfabrik GmbH, you may contact our data protection officer at any time:

 Carla Holterhus

-Any data we have received from you will strictly only be used for the purpose for which we obtained or collected them.
+Any data we have received from you will strictly only be used for the purpose for which we obtained or collected it.

 Data processing for any other purpose will only be considered if legal stipulations pursuant to Article 6 Paragraph 4 GDPR apply.
 Possible information obligations pursuant to Article 13 Paragraph 3 GDPR and Article 14 Paragraph 4 GDPR will of course be observed in such cases.